paldhous/ucsc/2019/investigative-policy/md/privacy-security.md

 [WhatsApp](https://www.whatsapp.com/) now [includes encryption](https://blog.whatsapp.com/10000618/end-to-end-encryption) as standard, although see [here](https://www.schneier.com/blog/archives/2017/01/whatsapp_securi.html) for discussion of a potential vulnerability.
 [Here](https://www.whatsapp.com/faq/en/general/28030015) are some details on WhatsApp encryption.

-I choose not to use WhatsApp regularly because of its ownership by Facebook, whose policies on privacy and data harvesting have long disturbed me.
+I choose not to use WhatsApp regularly because of its ownership by Facebook, which has policies on privacy and data harvesting have long disturbed me.
 (Google also harvests large amounts of data, but I find its products to be much more useful, so I'm willing to make that bargain.)

 #### Email

 Unencrypted email is an extremely insecure means of communication.
 You should think of emails as electronic postcards that can be read by anyone who intercepts them as they travel over the internet.

 You can encrypt your emails using public key encryption, which depends upon a “keypair,” two unique strings of randomly generated numbers and letters, which are linked together by a mathematical algorithm.
 You have two keys, one public, one private.